 Crazy for Crackle Weave

 The structure Crackle was the name given by Mary Atwater for the less easily pronounced, yet more worldly recognized Scandinavian term Jamtlandsvaev.
-The term was coined as the structure resembles the crazing on some pottery glazes.
+The term was coined as the structure resembles the cracking on some pottery glazes.
 This block weave has the look of Summer & Winter, yet it’s better categorized as a twill derivative.
 The pattern blocks produce short floats on the surface of the fabric spanning no more than 3 warp ends.
 With this characteristic it makes it an ideal choice for fabrics that need to be tightly woven such as placemats, runners and upholstery.